ts-custer/execute-on-all-found-files/README.md

 $ x_on_files.sh "lame --r3mix" .wav
 ```

-Before `x_on_files.sh` starts its work you will have to enter a number to confirm:
+Before `x_on_files.sh` starts its work you will see what will be executed and you will have to enter a number to confirm:

 ```
-WARNING: You are going to execute program "lame --r3mix" on all .wav files that can be found in the current directory and its subdirectories recursively!
+You are going to execute the following on all *.wav files that can be found in the current directory and its subdirectories recursively: lame --r3mix [*.wav file]
-Enter '8' to proceed..
+Enter '8' to confirm..
 ```
-The number you will have to enter will be randomly choiced each time.
+The number you will have to enter will be randomly chosen each time.

 After `x_on_files.sh` is finished your files and directories will look like that: